TheAppHub/hindsight/source/_posts/work/mr-tucker-meat-snacks.md

 tags:
 ---

-## Packaging and marketing concepts.
+## Packaging and marketing concepts

 Mr Tucker needed branding concepts and visuals for their marketing of a selection of cured beef snacks.